docker-hy/docker-hy.github.io/docs/part-3/section-4.md

 $ docker container run -v "$(pwd):/usr/videos" youtube-dl:alpine-3.13 https://imgur.com/JY5tHqr
 ```

-From the history we can see that the our single `RUN` layer size is 46.3MB
+From the history, we can see that our single `RUN` layer size is 46.3MB

 ```console
 $ docker image history youtube-dl:alpine-3.13